-LAN Config to open the LAN Config dialog box.
+Perform Utility > Menu > I/O > LAN Config to open the LAN Config dialog box.

-- B. When A is not checked, the oscilloscope uses static IP.
-Set the static IP address, subnet mask, and gateway separately. - C. If your network provides Dynamic DNS, you can enable - Automatic (DNS) to let the oscilloscope register its hostname and use the DNS server for name resolution. - D. When © is not checked, set the DNS IP address manually - E. When accessing more than two Teledyne Test Tool instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
+- A. Check Automatic to enable dynamic IP.
+In this case, the oscilloscope must be connected to the local area network with a DHCP server.
+Contact your network administrator to confirm the relevant information. - B. When A is not checked, the oscilloscope uses static IP.
+Set the static IP address, subnet mask, and gateway separately. - C. If your network provides Dynamic DNS, you can enable Automatic (DNS) to let the oscilloscope register its hostname and use the DNS server for name resolution. - D. When (c) is not checked, set the DNS IP address manually - E. When accessing more than two SIGLENT instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
 The range is from 5900 to 5999.